ArchipelagoMW/Archipelago/worlds/osrs/docs/en_Old School Runescape.md

 [Logic Document](https://docs.google.com/spreadsheets/d/1R8Cm8L6YkRWeiN7uYrdru8Vc1DlJ0aFAinH_fwhV8aU/edit?usp=sharing)

 ## Which items can be in another player's world?
-Any Item unlock can be found in any player's world.
+Any Item or Region unlock can be found in any player's world.

 ## What does another world's item look like in Old School Runescape?
 Upon completing a Task, the item and recipient will be listed in the player's chatbox.